EmoInfer/EmoInfer/README.md

 # Citation

-If you use _EmoInfer_ in of your work and/or publications, we ask you to kindly cite the following work.
+If you use _EmoInfer_ in your work and/or publications, we ask you to kindly cite the following work.

 Sinha, T., Dhandhania, S. 2022.
 Democratizing Emotion Research in Learning Sciences.
 In Proceedings of Artificial Intelligence in Education.